864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Liquid Carburizing

-Manufacturers producing small items such as ball bearing frequently employ liquid carburizing.
+Manufacturers producing small items such as ball bearings frequently employ liquid carburizing.

 Gas Carburizing

-Gas carburizing enable manufacturers to work on very large work pieces more easily.
+Gas carburizing enables manufacturers to work on very large workpieces more easily.
 Additionally, it may permit a company to case harden high volumes of material effectively.

 This process permits the carburizing of commercial safes and vaults, as well as large industrial blades and other heavy items.